Japanese Lighthouse (Poluwat, Chuuk): Design

 The Japanese Lighthouse is approximately 32 m tall and built completely out of concrete with walls 0.6 m thick.
 Attached to the tower is a two-story operations building.
 The site also includes a 9 × 4 meter, single-story, concrete generator building.
 The entire complex is surrounded by a perimeter fence consisting of horizontal and vertical concrete posts.

 History

 To assist with navigation by ships between Palau and Chuuk Lagoon, construction on a lighthouse was started in 1938 by the Empire of Japan.
-At the time, Chuuk and much of Micronesia was governed by the Japanese as part of its South Pacific Mandate.
+At the time, Chuuk and much of Micronesia was governed by the Japanese as part of its South Seas Mandate.
 As the construction utilized forced labor from Poluwat and neighboring islands, as well as lacking heavy machinery, the lighthouse was not completed until 1940.
 It and the nearby airfield were discovered by American reconnaissance aircraft on April 10, 1944.
 Repeated airstrikes soon put both out of commission.
 The lighthouse was abandoned and never rebuilt, eventually becoming overgrown with tropical vegetation.
 It was listed on the National Register of Historic Places on August 16, 1983.